eddie-energy/eddie/aiida/docs/1-running/ui.md

 ### Branding

-To change the branding of the AIIDA UI exchange the following SVG files:c
+To change the branding of the AIIDA UI exchange the following SVG files:

 - [HeaderLogo.svg](https://github.com/eddie-energy/eddie/blob/main/aiida/ui/src/assets/HeaderLogo.svg) to change the logo used in the header.
 - [BackgroundBrandmark.svg](https://github.com/eddie-energy/eddie/blob/main/aiida/ui/src/assets/BackgroundBrandmark.svg) to change the icon that is displayed in the background.